LLBlumire/n_array/README.md

 Use Arbitrarily dimensioned arrays in rust.

-Note: Although I've tried to keep implementations as fast as possible, constructors are O(dn) and indexing is O(d) where d is the number of dimensions, and n is the sum of the magnitudes of all dimensions.
+Note: Although I've tried to keep implementations as fast as possible, constructors are O(d^2) and indexing is O(d) where d is the number of dimensions, and n is the sum of the magnitudes of all dimensions.